 Tobacco has almost 4,000 compounds with physical, psychological, and mental effects.
 Smoking has serious negative effects on one’s health.
 It produces an increased risk of the following: lung cancer, emphysema, leukemia, stroke, heart disease, diabetes, weakened immune system, osteoporosis, peptic ulcer disease, gum disease and dental issues, ear infections, and eye issues.

-Secondhand smoking also raises the risk of heart disease and lung cancer.
-According to CDC, children who grow up around smokers are more prone to develop sudden infant death syndrome, asthma, respiratory infections, and middle ear disease, among others.
+Secondhand smoke also raises the risk of heart disease and lung cancer.
+According to the CDC, children who grow up around smokers are more prone to develop sudden infant death syndrome, asthma, respiratory infections, and middle ear disease, among others.

 Effects of Nicotine Withdrawal